cloudogu/k8s-dogu-operator/docs/operations/edit_dogu_volume_data_en.md

-# Adding or editing data in Dogu volumes
+# Adding or editing data in Dogu volumes.

 ## Thoughts on how to proceed

 To edit data in a Dogu volume, the `kubectl cp` command can be used.
-This specifies the reference of the pod and copies data into it.
-So that one does not want to be dependent on a `running` Dogu container, it makes sense to start an extra pod, which takes care of copying or modifying the data.
-For accessing the Dogu data the Dogu volume is mounted on this pod.
+This specifies the name of the pod and copies data into it.
+So that one does not want to be dependent on a running Dogu container, it makes sense to start an extra Pod, which takes over the copying and/or changing of the data.
+For the access of the Dogu data the Dogu volume is mounted at this pod.
 This procedure makes it possible, for example, to edit data in a dogu even if it is in a faulty state.
+It is also possible to mount data before a Dogu installation.

-## Editing dogu volumes
+## Editing of Dogu volumes

-From the general consensus, there are two following use cases where dogu volumes are edited.
+From the consensus, there are two following use cases where Dogu volumes are edited.

 ### Editing data of an already installed dogu

 For an installed dogu, its dogu volume already exists.
-In this case, a pod must be created for the dogu in the cluster that mounts the dogu volume.
+In this case, a matching pod must be created for the dogu in the cluster that mounts the dogu volume.

 Example Redmine: